 Image: DOC

-October to April each year: DOC needs volunteers to host the campsite at Onamalutu Scenic Reserve.
-2 weeks minimum time commitment.
+October to April each year: Become a volunteer and host at Onamalutu Scenic Reserve.
+1-2 weeks minimum time required.

 Situated 30 minutes west of Blenheim, this area contains one of the few remnants of kahikatea forest that remain on the Wairau Plains and is a popular family camping area.